simonfrey/mastodon_wordpress_autopost/autopost-to-mastodon/tags/3.2.7.5/readme.txt

 Please consider donating via [Patreon](https://patreon.com/simonfrey), [PayPal](https://paypal.me/51edpo) or [Liberapay](https://liberapay.com/Mastodon-Auto-Share-Team/donate) <3

 == Frequently Asked Questions ==

-= If my post is to long and gets cut in the middle of a word.
-Can you add '...'? =

-You can add the dots '...' yourself.
-Just open the advanced settings and there you cann add them after the post_excerpt.
-Every own text you define in there will be automatically added to your toots.

 = Can I decide per post if I want to autopost it? =